chrisnoonan98675/site/xl-deploy/how-to/configure-the-xl-deploy-sql-repository.markdown

 ## Using a database server

-In addition to storing the data, XL Deploy stores user supplied artifacts in the database, such as scripts or deployment packages (`jar` or `war` files).
-These can be stored on the file system (this is the default setting) or in the database server.
-XL Deploy can use only one of these options at any time.
-That is why you must configure the database correctly before using XL Deploy in a production setting.
-This setting can be configured in the `XL_DEPLOY_SERVER_HOME/conf/xl-deploy.conf` file.

-The default settings is to use the internal database that stores the data on the file system.
+The default setting in XL Deploy is to use the internal database that stores the data on the file system.
 This is intended for temporary use and is not recommended for production use.

 * When the installation is upgraded to a new version, XL Deploy creates and maintains the database schema.
 The database administrator requires the following permissions on the database: REFERENCES, INDEX, CREATE, DROP, in addition to the permissions used in operation: SELECT, INSERT, UPDATE, DELETE.

 * Table definitions in XL Deploy use limited column sizes.
 You must configure this for all the supported databases to prevent these limits from restricting users in how they can use XL Deploy.
 Example: The ID of a Configuration Item (CI) is a path-like structure and consists of the concatenation of the names of all the parent folders for the CI.
 A restriction is set on the length of this combined structure.
 For the majority of the Relational DataBase Management Systems (RDBMSes), the maximum length is 2000.
 For MySQL and MS SQL Server, the maximum length is 1024.

-**Note:** For MySQL, XL Deploy requires the Barracuda file format for [InnoDB](https://dev.mysql.com/doc/refman/5.7/en/innodb-file-format.html).
-This is the default format in MySQL 5.7 or later and can be configured in earlier versions.

 XL Deploy can be configured to use two different database connections: one for primary XL Deploy data and one for the task archive.
 Both database connections can be configured in the `XL_DEPLOY_SERVER_HOME/conf/xl-deploy.conf` file.
 The main database connection can be configured under the repository key and the database connection for the task archive can be configured under the reporting key.
 The default configuration for the repository database connection is also used for the reporting connection.